mrolli/myitjournal/docs/courses/webappstack.md

     # or add the bin path to your $PATH variable, i.e.:
     echo 'export PATH="/usr/local/opt/mysql-client/bin:$PATH"' >> ~/.bash_profile
     ```
+    Now you can connecto to the VMs using the mysql client binary.
+Use the IP address that you assigned in your `Vagrantfile`, in
+    my case:
+    ```bash
+    mysql -h 192.168.33.20 -u demouser -p
+    ```

+    !!! warning "(Optional task) Can you connect to the database server at the forwarded port from the host machine?"
+        Connecting won't work if you want to connec to the forwarded port 3306 on your host machine.
+MariaDB/MySQL on macOS/Linux
-    Connecting still won't work.
-MariaDB/MySQL on macOS/Linux chooses to connect to a socket when connecting to `localhost` or when
+        chooses to connect to a socket when connecting to `localhost` or when no server is specified.
+To connect using the TCP/IP
-    no server is specified.
-To connect using the TCP/IP protocol, you have to use an IP address.
-Don't forget to use the
-    port that you actually used for port forwarding, in my case:
+        protocol, you have to use an IP address.
+Don't forget to use the port that you actually used for port forwarding, in my
+        case:
         ```bash
         mysql -h 127.0.0.1 --port 8306 -u demouser -p
         ```

 [MariaDB]: https://mariadb.org/
 [MySQL]: https://dev.mysql.com/